7 Reasons To Seek Addiction Treatment

-Benzodiazepines (“benzos”) are powerful sedative drugs commonly used to manage anxiety, sleep problems, and even seizures.
-They’re some of the most frequently prescribed drugs today.
+Benzodiazepines (“benzos”) are powerful sedative drugs commonly used to treat anxiety disorders, including generalized anxiety disorder and panic disorders.
+They are also used to treat sleep disturbances, alcohol withdrawal symptoms, and seizures, and are some of the most frequently prescribed drugs today.

 If a loved one or you are suffering from benzo addiction, seeking help at a reputable outpatient treatment center like RECO Intensive in Delray Beach can help you forge a new path forward.
-Learn more about benzo addiction and treatment below.
+Learn more about benzo addiction and benzodiazepine addiction treatment and about our treatment center below.

 Addiction and physical dependence often go hand in hand, but they’re not the same thing.